 A number of pests consume natural fibers found in clothing and furniture pieces.
 Moth larvae are known culprits for ruining clothing and residing in closets.
 Carpet beetles also feed on fibers and damage any items made from leather, silk, and wool.

 Ignoring a pest problem can create a threat to the health of you and your family members.
-Rats, mice, roaches, and other pest can transmit diseases to humans and pets.
+Rats, mice, mosquitoes, roaches, and other pest can transmit diseases to humans and pets.
 Allergies are also a concern since family members could be allergic to stinging insects such as bees and wasps.
 Bed bug bites could also cause a severe allergic reaction.
 Cockroaches have been linked to worsening asthma symptoms.

 Pest Control Challenges